karthik-saiharsh/BDD/README.md

-# BDD
+# BDD-Binary Decision Diagram
-Implementing a Binary Decision to synthesize a logic function from truth table
+Implementing a Binary Decision Diagram to synthesize a logic function from truth table